yuanxiongbear/bc_election_turnout/README.md

 To download the data, generate the figures, and replicate the analysis of this project you need to clone this repository and install all dependencies listed below.
-Once that is complete, you need to run the bc\_election\_turnout.sh shell script from the root of this project by executing the following from the command line:
+Once that is complete, you need to run the Makefile from the root of this project by executing the following from the command line:

-    bash bc_election_turnout.sh
+    make all

 Dependencies
 ------------